Tom-js-python/LinkSpace/documentation/creativebrief.md

 Community creators can initiate votes on decisions (e.g., “Should we have weekly meetups?”).
 Registered members can request a vote (e.g., to promote an event or idea).

+#### 🛣️ Roadmap Idea: Optional Profile Prompts

+- Users can optionally respond to writing prompts, e.g.
+  - A book that changed my life...
+  - Something I care deeply about is...
+  - My favourite way to spend a Sunday is...
+  - If I could master any skill...
+- Prompts are curated and designed to promote thoughtful, constructive self-expression
+- This feature may require moderation or flagging tools before public launch

 ## 🧪 Validation Goals